Staff & Board

 She previously served on the advocacy and community impact committee of the American Heart Association in Minnesota and the board of directors for Everybody Works!, a consortium in Western Wisconsin providing employment support to individuals with disabilities.

-She earned an MBA from St. Catherine University in St. Paul, Minnesota, and a bachelor’s degree in journalism and mass communication from the University of Minnesota.
+She earned an MBA with an integrated marketing communications concentration from St. Catherine University in St. Paul, Minnesota, and a bachelor’s degree in journalism and mass communication from the University of Minnesota.

 Jamie Bernard